ESSS/alfasim-sdk/docs/source/alfacase/03_alfacase_example.rst

     ....

 We are going to create a simple case with a PVT model, two nodes and one pipe displaying their output.
-Each section can be inspect over the :ref:`alfacase-reference-section`
+Each section can be inspected over the :ref:`alfacase-reference-section`:

 .. code-block:: yaml